White-Label AI Agents for Digital Marketing Agencies: Add to Your Service Stack (2026)

 • Full white-label setup: Your domain, logo, mobile apps, and help documentation.
 BotPenguin’s name stays invisible to your clients.

-• Omnichannel deployment: Deploy AI agents across WhatsApp, website chat, Instagram, Facebook, and Telegram from one platform.
+• Omnichannel deployment: Deploy AI agents across WhatsApp, website chat, Instagram, Facebook, Telegram, and voice from one platform.

-• WhatsApp Business API access: BotPenguin’s official Meta Business Partner status helps agencies onboard clients with compliant WhatsApp access.
+• WhatsApp Business API access: As an official Meta Business Partner, BotPenguin helps agencies provide compliant WhatsApp Business API access to clients.

 • Partner subscription management: Create your own client pricing plans, gate features by tier, offer trials, add paid extras, and bill in local currencies.